Why Pursue Biblical and Theological Studies?

 - Biblical Archaeology

-The Early Christian Studies certificate is an interdisciplinary program designed to introduce you to the systematic study of the broad fields of patristic and early Christian literature.
+The Early Christian Studies certificate is an interdisciplinary program designed to help you investigate historical and theological questions through the study of history, theology, literature, and worship.

 Earn master's degrees in as little as one year by taking graduate credit courses during your senior year in Archaeology, Biblical Exegesis, History of Christianity and Theology